Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-71

 The participants will spend many hours practicing new coding techniques.

-- It takes them many hours to practice new coding techniques.
+2. It will take them many hours practicing new coding techniques.

-- It will take them many hours practicing new coding techniques.
+4. It takes them many hours to practice new coding techniques.

 Choose the option that best fits each numbered blank in the following text.